Marie Macklin: Work with education

 Macklin has worked with school pupils to develop their knowledge of business and enterprise, particularly at her former secondary school Kilmarnock Academy, where she has been an advocate for and mentor to school pupils in creating business plans and proposals.

 Macklin, as founder of The Halo Urban Regeneration, has formed business partnerships with neighbouring Ayrshire College with a focus on developing a digital workforce for the future within Kilmarnock and Ayrshire.

 Other work

 Macklin carries out additional work as a motivational speaker to companies and students, including speaking to students at Glasgow Caledonian University.

+In addition, she is a regular commentator on UK and Scottish current affairs, appearing on programmes such as STV's Scotland Tonight and BBC Scotland's Debate Night, as well as contributing to publications including The Times, The Herald and The Scotsman.

 In November 2024, Marie joined the board at the Scottish North American Business Council.

 Personal life

 Macklin was raised in Kilmarnock, in the Onthank area which featured in the documentary series The Scheme (2009), a BBC Scotland documentary series focusing on an area of Kilmarnock with high levels of poverty.
 Macklin speaks highly of her upbringing in Kilmarnock and as a reason for her work towards regeneration projects in the town.